 With this in mind, technology partners need new platforms, capabilities and skills to help customers get the most value from their HPE GreenLake investment.
 At Data#3, we have been building out these capabilities for some time – and our customer experience and outcome-focused approach has helped our customers realise significant cost savings and performance gains through their adoption of an EaaS model.

 Another event highlight from the Visionary Council was the news that HPE is investing heavily in the GreenLake Central portal platform.
 Via the portal, customers can manage their on-premises or private cloud environments as they would for public cloud environments.
 This provides the functionality to review your bill history, and see what they are likely to be in the future.

 The GreenLake Central portal – currently in beta testing, but expected to be released in coming months – will inject even more value into what is proving to be an extremely powerful way for organisations to monitor and manage their IT portfolios.
-You can see a sneak peak of the portal in this video from HP:

 A key takeout from the Consumption Visionary Council was HPE’s commitment to building strong relationships with partners like Data#3.
 Enabling the best outcomes requires a marriage of applications and technologies, and partner and vendor expertise.

 Partners are the voice of the customer – we can share our experiences and customer feedback to help shape the future of GreenLake.
 It’s a privilege to be a part of the journey.

 If you would like to learn more about my experience at the HPE Consumption Visionary Council or talk to us about your EaaS needs, please contact me or your account manager.